dehylton/docker-opensmtpd/README.md

 # opensmtpd-alpine

 ## Description
-OpenBSD's fantastic opensmtpd, based on the alpine:3.7 container.
+OpenBSD's fantastic OpenSMTPD 6.8.0p2, based on the alpine:3.16.2 container.

 ## Defaults
 1. executes ```smtpd``` with ```-dv``` flags by default, can be overridden as shown below